HULKs/hulk/docs/setup/configure_team.md

 ## HULKs Members

-There is nothing to do, all the configuration should be ready to if you cloned the `hulks/hulk` repository.
+There is nothing to do, all the configuration should be ready to go if you cloned the `hulks/hulk` repository.

 ## Non HULKs Members